Tullyvallen massacre

 The Tullyvallen massacre took place on 1 September 1975, when Irish republican gunmen attacked an Orange Order meeting hall at Tullyvallen, near Newtownhamilton in County Armagh, Northern Ireland.
 The Orange Order is an Ulster Protestant and unionist brotherhood.
 Five Orangemen were killed and seven wounded in the shooting.
-The "South Armagh Republican Action Force" claimed responsibility, saying it was retaliation for a string of attacks on Catholic civilians by Loyalists.
-It is believed members of the Provisional IRA carried out the attack, despite the organisation being on ceasefire.
+A group using the name "South Armagh Republican Action Force" claimed responsibility, saying the attack was retaliation for a series of killings of Catholic civilians by Loyalists.
+It is believed that members of the Provisional IRA carried out the attack, despite the organisation being on ceasefire.

 Background

 On 10 February 1975, the Provisional IRA and British government entered into a truce and restarted negotiations.
-The IRA agreed to halt attacks on the British security forces, and the security forces mostly ended their raids and searches.
-There was a rise in sectarian killings during the truce.
-Loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, increased their attacks on Irish Catholics/nationalists.
-They hoped to force the IRA to retaliate and thus end the truce.
-Some IRA units concentrated on tackling the loyalists.
-The fall-off of regular operations had caused unruliness within the IRA and some members, with or without permission from higher up, engaged in tit-for-tat killings.
+The IRA agreed to halt attacks on the security forces, and the security forces mostly ended their raids and searches.
+Sectarian killings rose during the truce.
+Loyalists, fearing they were about to be abandoned by the British government and forced into a united Ireland, increased attacks on Irish Catholics/nationalists.
+They hoped to provoke IRA retaliation and thereby end the truce.
+Some IRA units focused on countering loyalist activity.
+The fall‑off in regular operations led to indiscipline within the IRA, and some members, with or without authorisation, engaged in tit‑for‑tat killings.

 On 22 August, loyalists killed three Catholic civilians in a gun and bomb attack on a pub in Armagh.
 Two days later, loyalists shot dead two Catholic civilians after stopping their car at a fake British Army checkpoint in the Tullyvallen area.
-Both of these attacks have been linked to the Glenanne gang.
+Both attacks have been linked to the Glenanne gang.
 On 30 August, loyalists killed two more Catholic civilians in a gun and bomb attack on a pub in Belfast.

 Orange Hall attack

-On the night of 1 September, a group of Orangemen were holding a meeting in their isolated Orange hall in the rural area of Tullyvallen.
-At about 10pm, two masked gunmen burst into the hall armed with assault rifles and sprayed it with bullets while others stood outside and fired through the windows.
+On the night of 1 September, a group of Orangemen were holding a meeting in their isolated hall in the rural Tullyvallen area.
+At about 10 pm, two masked gunmen entered the building with assault rifles and opened fire, while others stood outside and fired through the windows.
 The Orangemen scrambled for cover.
-One of them was an off-duty Royal Ulster Constabulary (RUC) officer.
-He returned fire with a pistol and believed he hit one of the attackers.
-Five of the Orangemen, all Protestants, were killed while seven others were wounded.
-Before leaving, the attackers also planted a 2-pound bomb outside the hall, but it failed to detonate.
+One was an off-duty Royal Ulster Constabulary (RUC) officer, who returned fire with a pistol and believed he hit one of the attackers.
+Five Orangemen, all Protestants, were killed and seven wounded.
+Before leaving, the attackers planted a 2-pound bomb outside the hall, but it failed to detonate.

 The victims were John Johnston (80), James McKee (73) and his son Ronnie McKee (40), Nevin McConnell (48), and William Herron (68) who died two days later.
-They all belonged to Tullyvallen Guiding Star Temperance Orange Lodge.
+All belonged to Tullyvallen Guiding Star Temperance Orange Lodge.
 Three of the dead were former members of the Ulster Special Constabulary.